 Hy-Gain V - 2795DX

 At a car boot sale (or Troc Puce) in Brittany I happened across an original early 80's silver fronted President Jackson 200 channel AM/FM/SSB rig for the princely sum of €25 including a mag mount mobile antenna (rig pictured below the Fidelity 2000 - just behind Fireman Grubb!!).
-It receives superbly but the transmit is a problem just transmitting a carrier/buzz in any mode and one fine day I will get it fixed (see update on separate page) but its nice to have it and at least it makes a good 11m receiver and a 'kind of' successor to the long since disappeared and lamented AR144.
+It receives superbly but the transmit had a problem just transmitting a carrier/buzz in any mode but has now been fixed (see update on separate page).
+Its nice to have it and it makes a good 11m receiver and a good successor to the long since disappeared and lamented AR144.

 CB radio still available at F4VPJ via a modern 'Sigma IV' equivalent!